laysakura/PartialCsvParser/benchmark/README.md

 ### Tips: Memory file system on Mac OSX

-Unlikely Linux, Mac OSX does not have tmpfs mounted to `/dev/shm`.
+Unlike Linux, Mac OSX does not have tmpfs mounted to `/dev/shm`.

 You can create and destroy memory file system by the following way.